Working with Business Content in SAP Analytics Cloud

 You can usually find the data connectivity details on the Overview page of the package that talks about the package description:

 Another simple way to identify the datasource details of a package is by referencing the Content Inventory excel.
-This is a great resource which is embedded within the roll-out slide deck to quickly filter the content packages by data source/connection types.
+This is a great resource available on the SAP Help Portal which allows you to quickly filter the content packages by data source/connection types.

 You can quickly browse the Content Inventory Excel to understand the connection type, backend data source details, among many other details: For example – dependent packages for any given package, if the package uses planning capabilities, smart features, Geo maps or R-visualizations.